DevFrog92/Javascript-study/You-don't-konw-javascript-01.md

   cosnt v = null
   (!v && typeof v === "Object")
   ```
-  - Function is the subtype of Object.
-In other wrods, function is a callable object.
+  - Function and array are the subtype of Object.
+And a function is a callable object.
+  - The `safety guard` or `typeof`